SainsburyWellcomeCentre/RCWG/_proposals/research/WeeklySWC_labmeeting.md

     * Research or conceptual talks
     * Twice a month there are 2 presenters (15min+10min each)
     * Once a month there is only 1 presenter (40min+15min)
-    * Once a month there is a gatsby/swc split meeting
+    * Once a month there is a gcnu/swc split meeting
-- Include PIs in the rota
 - Talks are always available on zoom (in-house)
-- PI/presenter can opt-in if you wish London collaborator groups to be notified
+- PI/presenter can opt-in if they wish London collaborator groups to be notified
 - PIs make sure the importance to attend is clear to people
-- Lunch is provided
+- Lunch is provided (Brasserie 'take-out' style)
+- How the rota is handled:
+   * the 4 short slots are randomised across all swc researchers+PIs
+   * the 2 gcnu/swc slots are handpicked initially to ensure common interests
+   * the longer slots are randomised across the late phd / postdoc cohort
+   * people who want a long slot can swap with someone who is assigned one

 ### Open questions

-- Book ground floor lecture hall
+- Is the ground floor lecture hall available?
 - How is lunch provided?
+   * Ask Brasserie to provide 'take out' style lunch on wednesdays
 - How do we decide who presents on the 1h slots?
-- Would it be better to randomise the shorter talks wrt labs? (ensures greater attendance)
-- are slots allocated based on lab size? how are 1h slots handled to shift schedule?
 - How do we decide who presents on the swc/gcnu slots?
    * top-down decision by us (use website blurbs (would need to be updated) or google markdown page (would need to be created))
    * let PIs decide